Anthony Watts (rugby league): Playing career

-Post-NRL rugby
+Post-NRL

 Upon the death of his father, Watts abandoned his plans for a NRL return and signed with the Tugun Seahawks of the Gold Coast Rugby League.
 Watts was playing for Tugun in 2013, when he was accused of biting an opposition player on the penis during a melee in a match.
 Watts was given an eight-week suspension, but denied the charge.
 "I was wearing a mouthguard and there’s no way I bit him on the dick.
 It’s pretty shithouse to be at the centre of something like this, even though I've been through a lot in my career," he said.

 Boxing

 Watts won his first professional fight in 29 seconds.
 His second bout was against rugby league player Paul Gallen.
 The fight, which lasted only 88 seconds before it was called off when Watts suffered a shoulder injury, was described as "anti-climactic."
 The Sydney Morning Herald wrote, "The way Watts was swinging them, it's unsurprising he almost threw his arm out of its socket.
 If this was the fight which brought you to the main event, you were sorely short changed."